 This is a fixed dollar amount that you pay each time you receive certain covered services.
+However, if you see two or more providers on the same date, you will only be responsible for one copayment amount.

 Office Visit Copayment.